Activities

 The Spring Lake Park Figure Skating Club exists to support those students in grades 6-12 who participate in the sport of figure skating.
 The club is open to both girls and boys who are figure skaters.
 Most club members belong to local community figure skating clubs, though which they take lessons from professional coaches who are registered with US Figure Skating, and they compete in sanctioned skating events at state and national levels.

-For more information about the SLP Figure Skating Club, contact the club's faculty representative, Rachel Taran, who will connect you with the club's student leadership.
+For more information about the SLP Figure Skating Club, contact the club's faculty representative, Janelle Davis, who will connect you with the club's student leadership.

 Fishing Team